Indian Peaks Wilderness

-The Indian Peaks Wilderness is a wilderness area in north central Colorado managed jointly by the United States Forest Service and the National Park Service within the Arapaho and Roosevelt National Forests and small parts of the southern section of Rocky Mountain National Park.
+The Indian Peaks Wilderness is a 73,931 acre wilderness area in north central Colorado managed jointly by the United States Forest Service and the National Park Service within the Arapaho and Roosevelt National Forests and small parts of the southern section of Rocky Mountain National Park.
+It includes over 50 lakes, 28 trails, and numerous glaciers.
+It was founded as a protected area by an act of Congress in 1978.
 It borders the James Peak Wilderness to the south, and straddles the Continental Divide.
 The area receives high visitation due to its proximity to the Denver metropolitan area.

 Geography

 The area encompasses a stretch of the Front Range.
 It includes 7 peaks over 13000 ft in elevation.
 The highest point is North Arapaho Peak at 13502 ft.
 The peaks are all within 100 ft of elevation of each other.
 A portion of the area, encompassing the headwaters of North Boulder Creek, is closed to the public as it is the City of Boulder watershed.

 Peak names

 Many of the peaks inside the wilderness area are named after western Native American tribes.
 The naming scheme was the idea of botany teacher Ellsworth Bethel.
 By 1914, few of the peaks between Longs Peak and the Arapaho Peaks had names.
 In the spring of that year Bethel, inspired by the established name of the Arapaho Peaks, settled on 11 tribal names for various summits along the Divide.
 The United States Board on Geographic Names kept 6 of his names: Apache Peak, Arikaree Peak, Kiowa Peak, Navajo Peak, Ogalalla Peak and Pawnee Peak.
 He later added Paiute Peak, as his use of the Ute band was denied due to too many other Colorado features sharing that name.
 Other names, including Shoshoni Peak, Hiamovi Mountain, Satanta Peak and Watanga Mountain were added later.

 Achonee Mountain in the Indian Peaks Wilderness was named after Cheyenne Peace Chief Ochinee, who negotiated for peace for his tribe and was killed in the Sand Creek massacre.